The King of Fighters '95: Release

-The original Japanese arcade version was released on July 25, 1995 and it was ported to the Neo Geo AES and Neo Geo CD later that year.
+The original Japanese arcade version was released on July 25, 1995, and it was ported to the Neo Geo AES and Neo Geo CD later that year.
 In 1996, the game was ported to the PlayStation and Sega Saturn.
-A Game Boy Color was also made but by changing the visuals from the original game into a cartoon-like.
+A Game Boy Color version was also made, changing the visuals from the original game into a cartoon-like style.
 A Game Boy game based on The King of Fighters '95 (Nettō The King of Fighters '95 in Japan) was published by Takara in Japan and by Nintendo in North America.
 It featured compatibility with the Super Game Boy, as well as introducing Nakoruru from the Samurai Shodown series as a secret character.

 The King of Fighters '95 was one of the first titles from SNK to be ported to the PlayStation.
 To improve its appeal to the North American market, Chad Okada of SNK added new options to the game that were not present in the original Japanese version, such as selecting stages and improving the grammar and spelling, which was one of the biggest issues from the Neo Geo version.
-The PlayStation version was published on August 31, 1996 in North America and the PAL region by Sony Computer Entertainment Inc. It featured a remixed soundtrack which took advantage of the Redbook audio format.
+The PlayStation version was published on August 31, 1996, in North America and the PAL region by Sony Computer Entertainment Inc. It featured a remixed soundtrack which took advantage of the Redbook audio format.
 The PlayStation version released in Europe ahead of the Saturn version due to a timed exclusivity deal between SNK and Sony Computer Entertainment Europe.
 The "PlayStation the Best" version was also re-released on March 28, 1997.
 The Saturn version (which required a ROM cartridge that came packaged with the game disc) was also released in Europe by Sega.
 The bundled ROM cartridge contains the majority of the character animations.
 It was the first video game to use a CD-ROM and a ROM cartridge in tandem.

 An emulated version of the game was released as part of The King of Fighters Collection: The Orochi Saga in 2008 for the PlayStation 2, PlayStation Portable and Wii.
 The Neo Geo AES version was added via emulation to the Wii's Virtual Console service on April 26, 2010.
 It is slightly edited, however; the blood is removed and Mai lacks her signature bounce, both in her fighting stance and win animation.
 Both of these aspects can be activated with a code, however.

-The arcade version was emulated and released as part of the ACA Neo Geo series for the Xbox One on March 30, 2017, with releases for PlayStation 4, Microsoft Windows, Nintendo Switch, iOS and Android following afterwards.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

-Related media

-A variety of licensed media based on the game was released in Japan in 1994 and 1995: